 AMA Guide to Causation

 Let’s talk about causation.
 I want to give you a resource here.
 The AMA Guide to Causation.
 In depth book.
 This is a book you can find on Amazon, will give you an understanding from the medical perspective and it’s really written and designed for the person that is not a medical expert but has some medical knowledge to understand the elements of causation.

 Injury duration and causation, AMA Guide to Causation and the MDG and ODG Guidelines.
 Great resources in order to help you make that extraordinarily important decision.

 Again, I’m Michael Stack with Amaxx, and remember, your success with Worker’s Compensation is defined by your integrity, so be great.

-Author Michael Stack, Principal, COMPClub, Amaxx LLC.
-He is an expert in workers compensation cost containment systems and helps employers reduce their work comp costs by 20% to 50%.
-He works as a consultant to large and mid-market clients, is co-author of Your Ultimate Guide To Mastering Workers Comp Costs, a comprehensive step-by-step manual of cost containment strategies based on hands-on field experience, and is founder of COMPClub, an exclusive member training program on workers compensation cost containment best practices.
-Through these platforms he is in the trenches on a working together with clients to implement and define best practices, which allows him to continuously be at the forefront of innovation and thought leadership in workers’ compensation cost containment.
-Contact: email@example.com.
+Author Michael Stack, CEO Amaxx LLC.
+He is an expert in workers’ compensation cost containment systems and helps employers reduce their workers’ comp costs by 20% to 50%.
+He works as a consultant to large and mid-market clients, is a co-author of Your Ultimate Guide To Mastering Workers Comp Costs, a comprehensive step-by-step manual of cost containment strategies based on hands-on field experience, and is the founder & lead trainer of Amaxx Workers’ Comp Training Center, which offers the Certified Master of Workers’ Compensation national designation.

 ©2016 Amaxx LLC.
 All rights reserved under International Copyright Law.